cuipito/easy-sftp/README.md

     cuipito/easy-sftp:latest
 ```

-Or if you want to use secrets
+Or if you want to use secrets.
 The secret name must start with the username of the user where you would want to have the key.
 Example:

-username-key1
-username-rsa

-uername2-key1
-username-rsa
+User: foo

+foo-worklaptop
+foo-homemac

+User: bar
+bar-pc
+bar-laptop

 ```
 $ docker run \
     -p 22:22 \
     -e SSH_USERNAME=sftpuser \
-    --secret username-Key \
+    --secret foo-Key \
     cuipito/easy-sftp:latest
 ```